-Doctors, health care facilities and drug manufactures may be held liable for damage inflicted on patients and loved ones as a result of negligent or reckless distribution of dangerous medications for the mentally ill.
+Doctors, health care facilities and drug manufacturers may be held liable for damage inflicted on patients and loved ones as a result of the negligent or reckless distribution of dangerous medications for the mentally ill.

 Mental Illness in the U.S.: A Snapshot

 The National Alliance on Mental Illness (NAMI) indicates 1 in 4 adults – or nearly 62 million Americans – suffers from some type of mental illness every year.